pound-python/infobob/functional-tests/README.md

 The `features/` directory has some [Gherkin](https://cucumber.io/docs/gherkin/) feature files.
-I don't intend to make these actually executable; they're primarily intended as documentation for what Infobob should do, and to assist in planning test cases.
+I don't intend to make these actually executable; they're primarily intended to document test cases that haven't yet been implemented.

 Setup and Running